 To be clear, Make Love Not Porn is not on a mission to wipe out porn.
 The company tagline is actually pro-sex, pro-porn, pro-knowing the difference.
 Porn will always have its place in our culture as entertainment and fantasy.
 In fact, the entire internet as we know it only exists because of our propensity for this content.

 Porn is wonderful!
-I love it myself, and even review episodes of Crash Pad Series from my favorite smut-peddlers, Pink & White, here on my blog.
+I love it myself, and even review episodes of Crash Pad Series, my favorite selection of smut, here on my blog.
 However, most porn is not meant to model real sex or educate about it.
 Unfortunately, in a society steeped in puritanical values, with wary teachers and parents calling the shots, this is exactly what ends up happening.
 Video content may indeed be the best way to start this conversation.
 There’s just a much better way to present it.

 On Make Love Not Porn, you see so many things you rarely see in actual porn, like bodies of various shapes, sizes, and colors.
 People of all genders and sexual identities are presented without fetishization.
 There’s much more lightheartedness: joking, flirting, mishaps, even flatulence.
 You’ll see sex toys, barriers, and lube being used liberally and without shame.
 There’s so many different types of sex being shown.
 Intimate sex!
 Outdoor sex!
 Lazy sex!
 It’s all there, and from real-life lovers, most of whom have never even recorded themselves before.